windsurfer1122/PSN_get_pkg_info/README.md

 ### Installing on Debian
 1. Most Python modules can be installed via apt.<br>
-Install Python 3 modules via the following apt packages: python3-requests python3-cryptography.<br>
+Install Python 3 modules via the following apt packages: python3-requests.<br>
-As Python 2 is the default on Debian and this version should be used, then install apt packages: python-future python-requests python-cryptography
+As Python 2 is the default on Debian and this version should be used, then install apt packages: python-future python-requests.

 1. Install pycryptodomex module via pip<br>
    Python 3: `python3 -m pip install pycryptodomex`<br>